-A unique solar eclipse will begin on May 20, 2012 in China and will move to the east, to the United States on May 21, 2012.
-Unfortunately, the eclipse will be visible only in limited areas of the Earth.
+A unique solar eclipse, referred to as the ‘ring of fire’, will begin on May 20, 2012, in China and will move to the east, to the United States on May 21, 2012.
+Unfortunately, not everyone will be able to observe the eclipse as it will be visible only in limited parts of the Earth.

-The eclipse will block more light from the sun, leaving a spectacular “ring of fire” shining in the sky.
-It will be visible in those parts of the Earth which will lie along the path of the eclipse.
+The eclipse will block the most light from the sun, leaving a spectacular “ring of fire” shining in the sky.
+It will be observable in those parts of the Earth which will lie along the path of the eclipse.

 This phenomenon is known as annular eclipse and occurs when the Sun and the Moon align with our planet, and the size of the Moon conceals the Sun due to the distance.
 As a result, the Sun shows a very bright “ring of fire” around the edge of the Moon.